 Forget ducks, the weather here this week is probably better suited to pteridophytes.
 I've spent some time today out in the garden with a camera looking for ferns and there are plenty of fronds emerging and unfurling.

 I love their colours, their intricate shapes and how they seem directly connected to the distant past - very Jurassic Park.
-I don't know enough about British ferns and keep meaning to get a good field guide and learn to ID native species, but I do have just a touch of what the Victorians called 'pteridomania' - fern mania
+I don't know enough about British ferns and keep meaning to get a good field guide and learn to ID native species, but I do have just a touch of what the Victorians called 'pteridomania' - fern mania.

 Collecting ferns was a mid-19th Century craze that reached such pitch that fern collectors - both amateur and professional - had a lasting impact on some species.
 Charles Kingsley cdame up with the term 'pteridomania'.